sofa-framework/doc/30_Components/40_IntegrationSchemes/20_EulerImplicitSolver.md

 The use of the trapezoidal rule is known to increase robustness and stability to the time integration due to the order 2 in time of this trapezoidal scheme.

-The option is given to the user to hadd numerical Rayleigh damping using the data **rayleighStiffness** and **rayleighMass**.
+The option is given to the user to add numerical Rayleigh damping using the data **rayleighStiffness** and **rayleighMass**.
 The description of the meaning and effect of these Rayleigh damping coefficients is given in [ODESolver](https://www.sofa-framework.org/community/doc/main-principles/system-resolution/integration-schemes/#rayleigh-damping).

 The data **firstOrder** enables to use the EulerImplicitSolver at the order 1, which means that only the first derivative of the DOFs (state) x appears in the equation.
 Higher derivatives are absent.
 This option is for instance well suited for heat diffusion equation using only the first derivative of the temperature field: